Jon Wurster: TV/DVDs

-Comedy/The Best Show
+Comedy and The Best Show

 Wurster met New Jersey native Tom Scharpling on June 19, 1992 at a My Bloody Valentine/Superchunk/Pavement show in New York City.
 The two found common comedy and musical ground and became good friends.
 Over the ensuing years, Wurster and Scharpling kept in touch, coming up with comedy ideas that would eventually find a home on Scharpling's WFMU radio show.

 The duo's first performance on Scharpling's WFMU show occurred on November 19, 1997.
 It featured Wurster calling in as Ronald Thomas Clontle, the misguided, egotistical author of a music reference book titled Rock, Rot & Rule.
 Listeners believed the call to be a real interview with a real author and called in to argue with Clontle over pronouncements like "Madness invented ska" and "David Bowie rots because he’s made too many changes."
 The Clontle call was eventually released on CD in 1999 as Rock, Rot & Rule via the duo's Stereolaffs label.
 Rock, Rot & Rule saw its first vinyl release in 2015 on Flannelgraph Records.

 Scharpling & Wurster continued their partnership when Scharpling's The Best Show on WFMU debuted in 2000.
-During this period Philly Boy Roy, Hippy Johnny, Bryce Chastain and other beloved Best Show characters (all voiced by Wurster) were introduced.
-Scharpling and Wurster released four best of CDs (Chain Fights, Beer Busts and Service with a Grin, New Hope for the Ape-Eared, Hippy Justice and The Art of the Slap) between 1999 and 2007.
+During this period Philly Boy Roy, Hippy Johnny, Bryce Prefontaine and other beloved Best Show characters (all voiced by Wurster) were introduced.
+Scharpling and Wurster released four best of CDs (Chain Fights, Beer Busts and Service with a Grin, New Hope for the Ape-Eared, Hippy Justice and The Art of the Slap) between 2002 and 2007.

 In 2012 Wurster appeared in the music video for Aimee Mann's "Labrador", which was directed by Scharpling.
 The video was a tongue-in-cheek shot-by-shot remake of the 1985 video for Voices Carry by Mann's band 'Til Tuesday, and Wurster stood in for the abusive boyfriend originally played by Cully Holland.